LucasAlfare/FLConsumer/README.md

 All of those implementations versions can be detailed reviewed in the [build.gradle.kts](https://github.com/LucasAlfare/FLConsumer/blob/master/android/build.gradle.kts#L9) file.

+# Data retrieved

+The main data extracted from the API JSON response is:
+- Avatar URL;
+- Long;
+- Name;
+- Public Repos;
+- Followers.

+This example is in progress and should be improved by collecting data about specific public user projects, making then be listed in UI, as well.

 # Android Emulator Screenshots

 - Seraching for `LucasAlfare` user: